 Outside recreation is BIG in Knoxville with more visitors enjoying the outdoors in every season than ever before.
 Bicycling in all its forms is a major attraction in and of itself: Knoxville has hosted the USA Cycling National Championships for a few years and looks to welcome them back in 2021; mountain biking grows ever more popular with the continuous expansion of trails in the Urban Wilderness and other county-wide locales, and even Knoxville’s roads have become more and more cyclist-friendly.

-Today’s post is about the cruising the humble greenway – there are over 112 miles of greenways and soft surface trails, with about 54 miles of paved ADA-accessible greenways.
+Today’s post is about cruising the humble greenway – there are over 112 miles of greenways and soft surface trails, with about 54 miles of paved ADA-accessible greenways.
 But wait…there’s more!
 We’ll also talk about what points of interest may be nearby so the journey AND the destination will be equally enjoyable!
 Several parks have their own extensive paved trails that are technically part of Knoxville’s Greenway system*, but for this post, the focus will be on the more linear paths.

 Will Skelton Greenway